vitay/deeprl/document.md

 ## Other variants of DQN

-Double duelling DQN with prioritized replay is currently the state-of-the-art method for value-based deep RL (see @Hessel2017 for an experimental study of the contribution of each mechanism).
-Several minor to significant improvements have been proposed since the corresponding milestone papers.
+Double duelling DQN with prioritized replay is currently the state-of-the-art method for value-based deep RL (see @Hessel2017 for an experimental study of the contribution of each mechanism and the corresponding **Rainbow** DQN network).
+Several improvements have been proposed since the corresponding milestone papers.
 This section provides some short explanations and links to the original papers (to be organized and extended).

 **Average-DQN** proposes to increase the stability and performance of DQN by replacing the single target network (a copy of the trained network) by an average of the last parameter values, in other words an average of many past target networks [@Anschel2016].

-@He2016 proposed **fast reward propagation** thourgh optimality tightening to speedup learning: when rewards are sparse, they require a lot of episodes to propagate these rare rewards to all actions leading to it.
+@He2016 proposed **fast reward propagation** through optimality tightening to speedup learning: when rewards are sparse, they require a lot of episodes to propagate these rare rewards to all actions leading to it.
 Their method combines immediate rewards (single steps) with actual returns (as in Monte-Carlo) via a constrained optimization approach.

-All RL methods based on the Bellman equations use the expectation operator to average returns and compute values. @Bellemare2017 propose to learn instead the **value distribution** through a modification of the Bellman equation.
-They show that learning the distribution of rewards rather than their mean leads to performance improvements.
-See <https://deepmind.com/blog/going-beyond-average-reinforcement-learning/> for more explanations.